Alyssa Milano Wants #MeToo to Go Beyond Social Media

 When Roberts asked Milano how she hoped to take this movement beyond a conversation, Milano said, "It has to go beyond just a hashtag movement."
 She also talked about establishing protocols and defining "those lines so that men know that they cannot cross them."

-In addition, she encouraged viewers to continue to speak out and offer suggestions for continuing to mobilize this movement.
+In addition, she encouraged viewers to continue to speak out and to offer suggestions for continuing to mobilize this movement.

 "I really want this to be about the every woman's voice," she told Roberts.
 "I want it to be—this is your movement, women.
 This is your time.
 And if I can be the vessel and hold the bullhorn for you guys to shout as loud as humanly possible, then I'm honored to do so.
 But let's fix this problem."